Learn more about this card and find out how you can apply here.

 To redeem, you can do one of two things.
 First, you can exchange miles for account statement credits (known as Purchase Eraser) by calling Capital One’s customer service hotline, or you can visit your online account and manually select the purchases for which you’d like to redeem miles.

 Second, Capital One allows you to book travel with miles directly through its online travel portal.
 In either case, if you’re redeeming for a purchase that costs more than the cash value of your miles, you can redeem the miles you do have (as long as you use at least 2,500 miles) and pay the remaining balance in cash.

 Although Capital One also offers the option to redeem for non-travel items, such as gift cards and statement credits, values for non-travel redemptions are highly variable, subject to change without warning, and often amount to less than $0.01 per mile.

-This card comes with a 0% introductory purchase APR for 12 months.
+This card comes with a 0% intro APR on purchases for 12 months.

-This card does not have an annual fee, foreign transaction fee, or balance transfer fee.
-The cash advance fee is the greater of $10 or 3%, and the late payment fee ranges up to $35.
+The card does not have an annual fee, foreign transaction fee, nor balance transfer fee.
+The late payment fee ranges up to $35.

 Capital One CreditWise

 Through the Capital One CreditWise suite, VentureOne cardholders receive a free credit score with their monthly paper or electronic statements, and can also access their scores at any time through their online account dashboards.
 CreditWise offers a host of credit-monitoring and credit-building tools as well.